Company-of-Candle-Savants/company-of-candle-savants.github.io/_posts/2022-05-01-materials.md

 - Composed mostly of long-chain alkanes

 #### Mineral Oil
-- Material formed through solidification of shorter chain oils and paraffin
 - Has a lower melting/softening point than paraffin
+- Clear, colourless liquid at room temperature
+- Made of shorter-chain hydrocarbon 'by-products'
+- Can be solidified through addition of paraffin wax

 ## Properties
 Long-chain organic compounds are very non-polar.
 The main intermolecular attractions are london-dispersion forces.
 Since